 DJIA-Gold Ratio as a Stock Market Indicator

 The following chart plots the ratio of the level of DJIA to the price of gold in dollars per ounce (DJIA/gold) over the entire sample period.
 The ratio ranges from 1.3 at the end of January 1980 to 42.2 at the end of August 1999, with an average value of 12.9 over the entire sample period.
-It’s value as of the end of 2012 is 7.9.
-Visual inspection suggests that, while the ratio may be very slowly mean reverting, the sample period is too short to determine a reliable mean or periodicity (if any).
+Its value at the end of July 2015 is 16.1.

-For a closer look at predictive power, we relate the monthly level of DJIA/gold to the next-month change in DJIA.
+To test predictive power, we first relate monthly level of DJIA/gold to next-month change in DJIA.

-The following scatter plot relates the monthly change in DJIA to the prior-month value of DJIA/gold over the entire sample period.
-The Pearson correlation for the two series is -0.05 and the R-squared statistic 0.00, indicating that the monthly level of DJIA/gold explains nothing about the change in DJIA the following month.
-In other words, the ratio of DJIA level to spot gold price is probably not a useful indicator at a one-month forecast horizon.
+The following scatter plot relates next-month return on DJIA to monthly value of DJIA/gold over the entire sample period.
+The Pearson correlation for the two series is -0.06 and the R-squared statistic 0.003, indicating that the monthly level of DJIA/gold explains less than 1% of the variation in DJIA the following month.
+In other words, the ratio of DJIA level to spot gold price appears not to be a useful indicator at a one-month horizon.

-The Pearson correlation between the monthly change in gold price and the prior-month value of DJIA/gold is 0.00 and the R-squared statistic 0.00, indicating no relationship.
+The Pearson correlation between next-monthly change in gold price and monthly value of DJIA/gold is 0.00 and the R-squared statistic 0.000, indicating no relationship.

-To test for any useful non-linearity, we calculate average future DJIA returns by quintile of DJIA/gold.
+To test for an exploitable non-linearity, we calculate average future DJIA returns by ranked fifth (quintile) of DJIA/gold.

-The next two charts summarize average future monthly returns for DJIA (upper chart) and gold (lower chart) by quintile of DJIA/gold over the entire sample period and two equal subperiods (break point at end of 1991).
-There are 101 observations per quintile for the total sample.
+The next two charts summarize average next-month returns for DJIA (upper chart) and gold (lower chart) by quintile of DJIA/gold over the entire sample period and two equal subperiods (break point at end of March 1993).
+There are 107 observations per quintile for the total sample.

 While variation in average future DJIA monthly returns across quintiles is not completely systematic, returns for the highest fifths of DJIA/gold observations are the lowest for the entire sample period and the subperiods.
 However, subperiod results differ noticeably from each other and from the results for the entire sample period.